1N-i/1N-i/README.md

 # 👋 Hello

 - Pronouns: He/Him
-- I’m currently learning Front-End (HTML, CSS, Javascript) at College
+- I’m currently learning React at College
-- And learning Front-End at Mimo
+- And learning Front-End (HTML, CSS, Javascript, React) at Mimo
 - My favorite project for now is my [Pokédex](https://github.com/1N-i/Pokedex_PokeAPI)
 - I'm a fan of games and would like to work and launch one someday
 - Most my 'Total Contributions' are just small changes on text and code